draios/sysdig-inspect/README.md

 ![Instant Highlights](/assets/screenshots/Sysdig-Inspect-1.png)

-The overview page offers an out of the box, at a glance summary of the content of the trace file.
+The overview page offers an out of the box, at a glance summary of the content of the capture file.
 Content is organized in tiles, each of which shows the value of a relevant metric and its trend.
 Tiles are organized in categories to surface useful information more clearly and are starting point for investigation and drill down.

 **Sub-second microtrends and metric correlation**